The following Pensions practice note provides comprehensive and up to date legal information covering:

 Importantly, this statutory amendment power:

-can be exercised by the employer without the consent of the trustees.
-This is a big advantage over a scheme's amendment power which is usually shared with the trustees (and which thus requires trustee consent), especially as trustees cannot agree to an amendment which is not in the scheme members' interest (such as an amendment which seeks to pass on the increase in employer NICs costs to the member, eg by increasing member contributions)
+could be exercised by the employer without the consent of the trustees.
+This was a big advantage over a scheme's amendment power which is usually shared with the trustees (and which thus requires trustee consent), especially as trustees cannot agree to an amendment which is not in the scheme members' interest (such as an amendment which seeks to pass on the increase in employer NICs costs to the member, eg by increasing member contributions)

-The legislative provisions introducing this statutory amendment power can be found in:
+The legislative provisions introducing this

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.